invoiceninja/invoiceninja.github.io/source/en/expenses.md

 - You can see all expenses attached to a specific client: _Client Details > Expenses_
 - Expenses can have default options configured under _Settings > Expense Settings_.
 See [Expense Settings](/en/basic-settings#expense_settings)

+## Expense Inbound Email (Self Host Only)

+This feature allows you to configure an e-mail address to accept attachments from vendors, clients and internal users which can then be processed using Mindee to perform data extraction and create expense records.
+Zugferd xml files are also supported and are able to be automatically parsed and converted into an expense.

+The system works by configuring an e-mail address to accept attachments, the attachments (and the email body text) are stored on file and an expense record is created.
+The system will attempt to extract data from the document and insert it into the expense record.

+The following settings are available:

+- Enable Expense Mailbox (Enabled/Disables the processing of emails)
+- Expense Mailbox E-Mail (The e-mail address to process which will be receiving the emails)
+- Allow Company Users (Toggles whether internal users can send emails to the configured expense mailbox)
+- Allow Vendors (Toggles whether vendors can send emails to the configured expense mailbox)
+- Allow Unknown Senders (Toggles whether unknown semders can send emails to the configured expense mailbox)
+- Allowed Email Addresses (A comma separated list of domains which are allowed to send emails to the configured expense mailbox)
+- Blocked Email Addresses (A comma separated list of domains which are blocked from sending emails to the configured expense mailbox)

 <x-next url=/en/credits>Credits</x-next>